 Advantages of Legal Separation in California

 Legal separation has some similarities to divorce, namely that it allows spouses to live apart from one another and lead separate lives.
-For spouses with children, separation also requires that they resolve issues surrounding custody and visitation.
-However, divorce and separation are not exactly the same.
+For spouses with children, separation is necessary to help them live separately and resolve issues surrounding custody and visitation.
+However, divorce cases and legal separation are not exactly the same.
 People who choose separation often do so because they consider the following to be advantages:

 • Both spouses can lead separate lives, including dating other people.